vipwzw/macoin/contrib/README.md

 ---------------------

 ### [BitRPC](/contrib/bitrpc) ###
-Allows for sending of all standard Bitcoin commands via RPC rather than as command line args.
+Allows for sending of all standard Macoin commands via RPC rather than as command line args.

 ### [PyMiner](/contrib/pyminer) ###

-This is a 'getwork' CPU mining client for Bitcoin.
+This is a 'getwork' CPU mining client for Macoin.
 It is pure-python, and therefore very, very slow.
 The purpose is to provide a reference implementation of a miner, for study.

 ### [SpendFrom](/contrib/spendfrom) ###